hmcts/hmctsroles-lib/README.md

 This is a structural directive.
-Removes or adds element based on role matching in provided rolelist. roleAccess and roleList are provided as input arrays roleSource  - inline or cookie - this could be a future enhancement where the rolelist is stored in a cookie and not provided in the attribute.
+Removes or adds element based on role matching in provided rolelist. roleAccess and roleList are provided as input arrays roleSource  - inline or cookie - this could be a future enhancement where the rolelist is stored in a cookie and not provided in the attribute..

 &lt; h1 *roleAccess="['xRoleA'];roleList:['RoleA','RoleB','RoleC'];roleSource:'inline'"  &gt; Test roleAccess directive - display if true &lt;/&gt;